boogas0/CTF-Writeups/PicoCTF2019_seed_sPRiNG/readme.md

 1. It makes a call to time() with an argument of zero which will return the current time in seconds.
 2. It then takes the current time and calls it with srand() which will seed the random number generator... more on that later.
 3. Next the program runs a loop
-   1. The loop checks if level is 30 or above in which case it will print the flag and you win.
+   1. The loop checks if level is greater than 30 in which case it will print the flag and you win.
-   2. Next it calls rand() which returns a random number based on the seed that was established from time that we saw before the loop.
+   2. Next it calls rand() which returns a random number based on the seed that was established with srand() before the loop.
    3. It then takes the random number and only keeps the last 4 bits `height = height &0xf` this means that the height will always be between 0-15
    4. The last thing the loop does is check the height against the user input and if they are the same you move on to the next level.